As recruiting costs and physician wages increase, healthcare organizations are faced with the challenge of balancing cost savings and quality care.

 More than $1.5 million per physician annually

-The hard costs of hiring a full-time physician are significant, but the expense of a physician vacancy at a facility is even more costly.
-Locum tenens providers can fill staffing needs in the long or short-term, ensuring that your healthcare organization has the resources necessary to provide all of its patients with quality care.
+The hard costs of hiring a full-time physician are significant, but the expense of a physician vacancy is even more costly.
+Locum tenens providers can fill staffing needs in the short or long term, ensuring that your healthcare organization has the available resources to provide a continuum of quality patient care.

 Hiring locum tenens providers to fill staffing needs allows healthcare organizations to focus on what’s important: providing quality patient care.

-By eliminating recruiting costs, malpractice insurance, and physician compensation, and by minimizing lost revenue, locum tenens providers can help healthcare groups reduce overall costs while improving their bottom lines.
+By eliminating recruiting costs, malpractice insurance, and physician compensation, and by minimizing lost revenue, locum tenens providers can help organizations reduce overall costs while improving their bottom lines.

 Note: This blog was originally published on 04/20/2018 and was updated on 9/20/2022.